Archive for 'Blog'

 For maximum impact, keep your pitch short.
 One or two sentences is a perfect length.

 Give people talking points – something to talk about when they want to refer you.
-Don’t leave it up to them to decide what story they will tell about you!
+Don’t leave it up to them to decide what competencies or personality traits they will highlight when they’re talking about you!

 If you’re stuck…